nndi-oss/compozip/README.md

 ## What problem does it solve/address?

-It solves a problem that shouldn't be there, but unfortunately downloading composer dependencies sometimes takes a long time when you're living in a third-world country with slow internet since Composer has to do multiple HTTP/Git requests.
+Unfortunately downloading composer dependencies sometimes takes a long time since Composer has to do multiple HTTP/Git requests.

-The idea is to put this on a fast server in the Cloud to download the dependencies, and just download the archive which _should be_ faster since it's just one HTTP request instead of bajillions.
+> The idea is to put this on a fast server in the Cloud to download the dependencies,
+> and just download the archive which _should be_ faster since it's just one HTTP
+> request instead of bajillions.

-I intend to try using something like [WebSockets](https://w3c.github.io/websockets/) or [Rsocket](https://rsocket.io) to stream the bytes of the vendor archive to the client.
+I intend to try using either [WebSockets](https://w3c.github.io/websockets/), Server Sent Events or [Rsocket](http://rsocket.io) to stream the bytes of the vendor archive to the client.
 I hope that would make it somewhat faster to download the archive - not sure how true that is, yet.

 ## Caveats

-* There is no guarantee that downloading the vendor archive will be faster than running `composer install` on your machine as composer most likely has caches on your machine if you use it often.
+* There is no guarantee that downloading the vendor archive will be faster than running `composer install` on your machine as composer most likely has a cache on your machine if you use it often.

 * This won't play nicely with private repositories/composer packages.
 I don't know